miadisabelle/tryad-agents/ARCHITECTURAL_ROADMAP.md

 #### 4.2 Validation Scenarios
 - [ ] Complex creative projects spanning multiple phases
 - [ ] Large codebase analysis with parallel agent processing
-- [ ] Novel problem-solving requiring exploration and innovation
+- [ ] Novel problem-solving requiring exploration and innovation (we are not problem-solving when it is not needed, we shift orientation to the creation, see `./__llms/*` for more)
 - [ ] Error recovery and principle-based self-correction

 ## Implementation Priority Matrix